[caf_filter id="165"]

 PAY.
 This last phase of the procurement process, Pay, lets organizations maximize the benefits of procure-to-pay automation.
 Suppliers are able to submit invoices electronically, which boosts financial accuracy and processing efficiencies.

 Once a goods receipt is approved, a three-way match between the purchase order, the vendor invoice, and the receipt of the good is performed.
 If no discrepancies exist, the invoice is automatically approved and an okay-to-pay notification is sent to the finance team for payment disbursement.
 A common frustration for districts processing invoices is missing or incorrect information that often requires valuable time spent hunting down the correct data.
-If f inaccuracies are present, the invoice can be automatically rejected back to the supplier along with the reason for rejection.
+If inaccuracies are present, the invoice can be automatically rejected back to the supplier along with the reason for rejection.

 Finance and Accounts Payable Departments want to ensure vendors are billing properly and every order contains the necessary data to reconcile.
 Integrated invoicing via XML facilitates information accuracy, consistency, and completion.
 As a result, payments go out the door more quickly.